Rajas2323/Juggernaut/README.md

 time to load.

 The tool contains a user agents text file which ensures that the requests are different everytime inorder to bypass weak firewalls.
-Other than that it also contains a proxy text file which prevents server from blocking a specific ip.
-And the proxy and useragents are selected randlomly so the obfuscation is ensured.

 # Requirements